myTerminal/presentations/recursion-memoization-and-more/README.md

 As you would expect, the function `double` gets called `6` times, out of which, it is `3` three times with input being `1`.

-Now, assume this function to be very resource intensive.
+Now, assume this function to be **very resource intensive**.
 How about saving time and other resources spent on every function call and returning the result for input `1` from a saved location for successive function calls?

 That can be achieved using memoization.